The BEST Blondie Recipe

 - Chocolate Pecan: Use 3/4 cup of your favorite chocolate chips and 3/4 cup chopped pecans

-- M&M Chocolate Chip: Use 3/4 cup semi-sweet chocolate chips and 3/4 cup M&M candies
+- M&M Chocolate Chip: Use 3/4 cup semi-sweet chocolate chips and 3/4 cup M&M’s candies

-Yes, you should be fine to halve the ingredients and bake the blondies bars in an 8×8-inch pan.
+Yes, you can halve the ingredients and bake the blondies in an 8×8-inch pan.
 The bake time should remain roughly the same, but use your best judgement!

 - 2 teaspoons pure vanilla extract

 - 2 cups all-purpose flour spooned & leveled (250 grams)

 - ½ teaspoon salt